This website uses cookies

 You already know how to limit WooCommerce product page revisions.
 However, you also need to remove the revisions already present in the database.
 For this, there is nothing better than the WP-Optimize plugin.

-WP-Optimize not only removes problematic revisions but also clean up the entire WooCommerce store database.
-It is also possible to automate the cleaning process so you can work on without any pauses.
+WP-Optimize not only removes problematic revisions but also cleans up the entire WooCommerce store database.
+It is also possible to automate the cleaning process so you can work on it without any pauses.

 1.4.
 Limit External Resources